forjonathanwilsonyahoocom/cae/README.md

 # READ THE MANIFESTO

-laugh out loud
+laugh out loud - see what your stack thinks about it

-# IF YOU WANT TO CONTRIBUTE
+# IF YOU WANT TO CONTRIBUTE TO THIS REPO FOR ANY REASON

 easiest way is come up with content for some undeveloped conceptual node here, then feed that to an llm with a link to this repo and this scaffolding file for format hints: